 - Whether the Federal Arbitration Act compels enforcement of an employment arbitration agreement that prohibits employees from bringing class-action or collective-action cases.

 Fair share union fees: Janus v.
 AFSCME Council 31 [Briefs] is the return of Friedrichs v.
 California Teachers Association, in which the Court split 4-4.
-The issue is whether Abood v.
-Detroit Board of Education should be overruled and public-sector "agency shop" arrangements invalidated under the 1st amendment.
-Oral argument not yet scheduled.
-My comments: Janus v.
-AFSCME could end public sector "agency shop" agreements.
+The issue is "whether Abood v.
+Detroit Board of Education should be overruled and public-sector 'agency shop' arrangements invalidated under the 1st amendment."
+Oral argument February 26.
+My comments:

 FLSA: Encino Motorcars v.
 Navarro [Briefs] is on its return trip to the Court.
 The issue is whether service advisors at car dealerships are exempt from the FLSA's overtime pay requirements.
-Oral argument not yet scheduled.
-My comments: Service advisors' FLSA claims return to the Supreme Court.
+Oral argument January 17, 2018.
+My comments:

 Employment law decisions: 2016-2017